aaronwlsong/BMIN503_Final_Project/README.md

 **Introduction:**

 Pre-Exposure Prophylaxis (PrEP) has been proven an effective way to prevent HIV infection.However, the PrEP coverage among high risk population is still low.
-The reason behind it is complex, because making a decision of taking PrEP is determined by multiple factors.
-When conduct and collect the dataset, the researchers always try to capture as much participant's characteristic as possible.
-Therefore, it leads a results that a typical epidemiological dataset contains hundreds of variables.
-Therefore, it is needed to integrate the machine learning method to identify the significant variables and further optimize the model based on the selected variables.
+So, it is urgent to explore the most associated factors with decision of taking PrEP for local policy makers to deploy the prevention strategy.
+In addition, the reason behind it is complex, because making a decision of taking PrEP is determined by multiple factors.
+Therefore, when conduct and collect the dataset, the researchers always try to capture as many participant's characteristics as possible and leads a results that a typical epidemiological dataset contains hundreds of variables.
+It is needed to find a best fitted machine learning algorithm to assist to identify the significant variables.

 **Hypothesis:**